RESEARCH LABORATORY

 The large cathode is mounted in an aluminium vacuum chamber of 1.5 m diameter, 2.5 m length with double walls and internal water cooling.
 There are 20 sideports and 10 end ports for diagnostic tools, power and water feedthroughs.
 High vacuum (10-6 Torr) is produced with two diffusion pumps (4800 liter/s) and one roughing pump (100 cubic feet/min).
 Rare gases (Ar, Kr, Ne, He) are introduced via a feedback-stabilized, piezocrystal leakvalve.
 The vacuum chamber is surrounded by 10 watercooled coils producing a uniform, axial dc magnetic field of up to 100 G, limited by the present size of the power supplies.

 Diagnostic probes are inserted through radial and axial ports.
 Some of them are equipped with vacuum locks which permit the exchange of probes without loss of vacuum in the main chamber.
 The probe is retracted into a small cylinder, which is isolated from the chamber by a gate valve and can be separately vented and evacuated.
 Magnetic measurements are performed with a triple magnetic probe measuring 3 components of time-varying magnetic fields.
-The probe is shown in the right bottom part of the figure below.
-The figure displays a directional whislter antenna against the background of the cathode.

 The telescopic probe is movable in 3 orthogonal coordinates so as to record, from repeated experiments, the vector field B(r, t).
 The motion is computer controlled, the probe is watercooled, each loop is shielded and coaxially fed into low noise preamplifiers.
 With averaging techniques, signal below 1 mG can be resolved.
-The probe is used to obtain the current density in the plasma, J(r, t) = nabla × B/ µ0.
+The probe is used to obtain the current density in the plasma, J(r, t) = nabla × B0.
 Electron density, temperature, and plasma potential are obtained from a small Langmuir probe also movable in 3 dimensions.
 A small test electron beam source is used to excite oscillations at the plasma frequency which yield the local density independently.
 A dipole electric field probe measures E(r, t), and a directional velocity analyzer yields f(v, r, t).
 Waves and instabilities are investigated with rf probes using interferometry and conditional averaging techniques.
 Light emission from energetic electrons is detected with a sensitive photomultiplier tube via collimated paths or fiber optics.

 References